How do you wish the derivative was explained to you? Here's my take.

 Well, you'd apply the changes one-by-one, plot out future prices, and buy low / sell high to build your empire.
 You could even hire away the monkeys who currently throw darts at newspapers.

 Others call the derivative "the slope of a function" -- it's so bland!
-Like the stock list, the derivative is a total, predictive understanding of a system.
-You can plot the past/present/future, find minimums/maximums, and yes, staff your simian workforce.
+Like having the magic newspaper, the derivative is a crystal ball that lets you see how a pattern will play out.
+You can plot the past/present/future, find minimums/maximums, and yes, staff your simian workforce to pick stocks.

 Step away from the gnarly equation.
 Equations exist to convey ideas: understand the idea, not the grammar.